"Stand back! ... Alohomora!"

 -- Hermione Granger, rescuing Sirius Black from Professor Flitwick's Office on the seventh floor, thirteenth window from the right of the West Tower (PA21)

-Charm that causes a locked door to open.
+The Unlocking Charm is a charm that causes a locked door to open.

 History and Notes